rootiest/obsidian-ai-image-ocr/README.md

 3. Use the command palette (`Ctrl+P`) and search for "Extract Text from Embedded Image".
-4. The text from the embedded image will be inserted into the current note at the cursor (replacing any selected text)
+4. The text from the embedded image will be inserted according to your settings configuration.

 ## Notes

+---

 > [!TIP]
 > You can select an image embed in your note to use it as the source
-> and replace it with the extracted text.
+> _and_ replace it with the extracted text.

-> [!CAUTION]
-> **All** selected text will be replaced with the extracted text.
+---

 > [!NOTE]
 > When using OpenAI:
 > The API key to use for authentication with the service.
 > This cannot be a "project" key (`sk-proj`).
 > A user or service account key is required.

+---

 > [!WARNING]
 > CORS security restrictions may prevent the plugin